 This can only be decided by a consideration of all relevant issues.
 But to claim that because the future tense is used, such declarations are therefore peremptory and may not be understood provisionally either in relation to Israel’s obedience or even in relation to God’s hidden intention, is wholly unwarranted.
 This is especially true when it is noted that these texts are expressed in the subjunctive mood, which calls attention to their dependent nature.
 Their ultimate dependency is upon the actual intention of the Father, Who has placed the decisive times and eras for restoring the kingdom to Israel in His own jurisdiction (Acts 1:7).

-Very simply, until the word of God was completed (Col.1:25), one could not say to a certainty that a particular declaration of God’s revealed will concerning things to come was also a declaration of His actual intention concerning things to come.
+Very simply, until the word of God was completed (Col.1:25), one could not say with certainty that a particular declaration of God’s revealed will concerning things to come was also a declaration of His actual intention concerning things to come.

 Therefore, the words of Christ in Matthew 24:34 and similar passages are to be understood within the compass of the will of God, then revealed.
 It is foolish to insist on taking such passages in a peremptory sense, as if no other sense but the peremptory existed, or as if this were the only possible sense in which these passages could be understood.